Introduction

 Revamping the Legal System: Bulgaria has modernized its legal and law enforcement systems.
 International collaboration, notably with the EU, has introduced more advanced policing methods and has helped curb burglary rates over the years.

-6. Switzerland: Affluence and Security Switzerland, known for its high living standards and robust banking industry, presents a unique case in the study of burglary economics.
+Switzerland, known for its high living standards and robust banking industry, presents a unique case in investigating burglary economics.

 Wealth and Opportunity: Given its affluence, Switzerland naturally has a trove of high-value targets for potential burglars.
 From luxury homes to affluent businesses, the stakes are considerably high.